 What makes a company run smoothly?
 All of its Hardware and Software assets are tracked seamlessly and maintained before they fail.
-There are five stages to complete asset management excellence outlined by The Beginner’s Guide to Enterprise Asset Management.
+There are five stages to complete asset management excellence outlined in The Beginner’s Guide to Enterprise Asset Management.
 Each stage delineates a different way of handling asset performance and operation, approaching the holy grail of “Enterprise” Asset Management: improving and sustaining asset performance throughout multiple lifecycles, by synchronizing both purchasing and procurement, and investing in organization personnel and skills-building.

 Theoretically, IT Asset Management (ITAM) software is supposed to track all registered assets, flag assets near certain milestones of their lifecycle, and provide holistic usage metrics.
 In actuality, if an ITAM tool is not used correctly and consistently, the value is lost.
 This is where automation comes in and provides several stacked values on top of the base functionality of a typical tool, especially when the tool is driven by best practices.
 Oomnitza does several things to make it the best possible tool for asset tracking by capturing and automating the workflow about every kind of asset:

 - Customized Smart Fields: detailed, unique parameters can be defined about every single asset, in order to exactly track and outline the lifecycle.

 - Asset Onboarding: mobile tools for instant device absorption into the current tracking database

 - Complete Lifecycle Mapping: easy-to-use, unique workflow creation for every type of device, including alerts, and approval requests.